adamsilverstein/ai-test-project/test-project-instructions.md

   * A short weather description (e.g., "Clear sky," "Few clouds").
   * Humidity percentage.

+### Settings page

+  * The block should include a settings page that lets the user enter their OpenWeatherMap API key.
+This page should be accessible from the WordPress admin menu under "Settings" > "Weather Block".
+Also include a link to the OpenWeatherMap API documentation for reference.

 ### Error Handling

   * If the API request fails or the location is not found, the block should display a user-friendly error message (e.g., "Could not fetch weather data.
 Please check the location and try again.").